mitsumehta/learning-library/solutions-library/hyperion-move-improve/introduction/introduction.md

 ## About this Workshop

-This workshop is focusing on Hyperion on OCI.
+This workshop is focusing on setting up Hyperion modules on Oracle cloud infrastructure using .

 Estimated Lab Time: n minutes -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.